What is dietary fibre?

 What is the recommended daily amount?

 For optimum performance, between 25 and 35 grams is recommended.
 At present, the amount consumed in the typical European diet is just 12-17 grams.
+You would need to consume the equivalent of approximately 25 slices of wholemeal bread to consume 35 grams of fibre.

 What happens if not enough fibre is consumed?